PredixDev/px-layout-design/README.md

 ## Dependencies

-The px-layout-design module depends on one other Px module:
+The `px-layout-design` module depends on one other Px module:

 * [px-defaults-design](https://github.com/PredixDev/px-defaults-design)

 ## Installation

-Install this module and its dependency using bower:
+Install this module and its dependencies using bower:

     bower install --save  px-layout-design